Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 * **Required credentials and years of experience:** High school diploma or equivalent, level of English prefered, 3 years of experience in the sector, post-secondary certificates related to the industry preferred.
 * **Salary, benefits and perks:** $15.45 hourly, $32,130, annual variable commission depending on the job performance.

 According to the calculation carried out by the company, the numbers of workers needed for management was 3, for engineers 11 and in case of operators 6 workers.
-Nevertheless, given that the automation risk for operators is around 95-97% and the absenteesim of operators is higher respect to the other job positions, the company has decided to fill 3 job vacancies.
+In the case of general and operations managers as the automation risk  is low around 16%, the company has decided to fill all the job vacancies which are 3.
+With respect to engineers, the automation risk is even lower than the one of managers being around 10%.
+Therefore, the company also has decided to fill the 11 job openings.
+Nevertheless, given that the automation risk for operators is around 95-97% and the absenteesim of operators is higher respect to the other job positions, the company has decided to fill  only 3 job vacancies.
 ***

 ## Task 6